szymonplotkowski/MA2-Offseter/README.md

 -Copy that preset on new position, run it and try to correct it.
 Store new values using UPDATE -Run macro EXPORT 4 OFFSETER
 -Macro will ask You for Drive number (4 if You want to use Your flash drive), and numbers of reference and corrected presets !!!DONT USE MA SYNTAX "2.X" - JUST NUMBER ('33' for preset 2.33)!!!
 -Now You should have a two XML files(wyg.xml and corrected.xml) in gma2\importexport on Your flashdrive.
-Put EXE file in same directory and run it
+Put EXE an dialog.ui file in same directory and run it
 -If everything goes well You should have new offsets.xml file in gma2/macros on flashdrive -Import Offsets.xml as macro
 -Run Macro